sina-mansour/Topological_Cluster_Statistic/README.md

 ## Code to reproduce

 If you are interested in reproducing the evaluations performed in the manuscript, conduct a similar analytical procedure, or reproduce the visualization of our findings, you could check out the example scripts described [here](reproduce_our_results.md).

-!TODO!
+There, you will find descriptions along with accompanying Jupyter notebooks that can be used to reproduce all the findings of our study.

+---

+## Request for features / bug fixes

+If you encounter any bugs, or would like new features to be implemented for TCS, make sure to create an issue in this repository.

+This repository was created and is maintained by:

+[Sina Mansour L.](https://sina-mansour.github.io/) <sina.mansour.lakouraj@gmail.com>